 As demand grows, the burden on governments to support and incentivise energy efficient technologies and programs has become immense.
-Traditional solutions such as increasing taxes or implementing trading schemes serve only to exclude the poor and most vulnerable from the energy efficient space.
-Successful policies in developed countries must therefore be tailored and adapted to meet the distinct challenges faced by developing nations.
+Traditional solutions such as increasing taxes or implementing trading schemes serve only to exclude the poor and most vulnerable from the energy efficient space click here and find roof tiles in san diego ca. Successful policies in developed countries must therefore be tailored and adapted to meet the distinct challenges faced by developing nations.

 In Australia, we are fortunately positioned to be able to offer flagship examples of how to use energy efficiency most effectively.

 How can energy efficiency help to meet the challenges?